rsteele6/portfolio-docusaurus/portfolio/docs/documentation-samples/states-api-spec/overview.md

 # Overview

-This is a spec document I created for a [Node.js REST API](./../../programming-projects/states-api.md) I built as a final project for a backend dev course.
-The API enables you to retrieve, add, update and delete specific data points about a single US state, or all of them.
+This document is an OpenAPI spec I created for a [Node.js REST API](./../../programming-projects/states-api.md) developed as a final project for a backend development course.
+The API allows users to retrieve, add, update, and delete data points about individual U.S. states or all states.

 ## Description

-I created an API in Node.js (deployed in Heroku) for a backend dev course.
-Afterward, I decided to create an OpenAPI 3.1 specification document for it to practice and demonstrate my skills in this area.
+I built a Node.js API as part of a backend development course.
+Following the project, I created an OpenAPI 3.1 specification document to showcase my skills in API documentation and specification.

-The API allows users to retrieve, add, update, and delete data about one or more US states.
-All data is stored in a MongoDB database hosted by Heroku.
-Responses are returned in JSON.
+The API supports operations to retrieve, add, update, and delete information about one or more U.S. states.
+Data was stored in a MongoDB database hosted on Heroku, and responses are returned in JSON format.

 ## Technologies used